naglis/aeneas/docs/source/libtutorial.rst

 Except for "enumeration" classes (e.g., :class:`~aeneas.textfile.TextFileFormat`) and "data-only" classes (e.g., :class:`~aeneas.textfile.TextFragment`), most classes
-are subclasses of :class:`~aeneas.logger.Loggable`, which provides the ability to log events using a shared :class:`~aeneas.logger.Logger` object (``logger``), and to inject runtime execution parameters using a shared :class:`~aeneas.runtimeconfiguration.RuntimeConfiguration` object (``rconf``).
+are subclasses of :class:`~aeneas.logger.Configurable`, which provides the ability to inject runtime execution parameters using a shared :class:`~aeneas.runtimeconfiguration.RuntimeConfiguration` object (``rconf``).

-The ``logger`` can tee (i.e., store messages and print them to stdout) or dump to file.

 The ``rconf`` provides a way to fine tune ``aeneas`` by changing its internal behavior.